-- Annual operating costs for fixed-route and paratransit services are based on the most recent validated NTD data. - An annual inflation rate of 1.8% was used for all operating cost projections, based on the average Consumer Price Index (CPI) historical data from 2009-2019. - Annual operating costs for future service enhancements are based on the projected annual service hours and cost per revenue hour of \$82.32 for fixed-route service and \$63.91 for paratransit service (both in 2018\$).
+- Annual operating costs for fixed-route and paratransit services are based on the most recent validated NTD data.
+These costs include the cost to operate and maintain existing services and facilities, such as administrative buildings, maintenance facilities and transit hubs. - An annual inflation rate of 1.8% was used for all operating cost projections, based on the average Consumer Price Index (CPI) historical data from 2009-2019. - Annual operating costs for future service enhancements are based on the projected annual service hours and cost per revenue hour of \$82.32 for fixed-route service and \$63.91 for paratransit service (both in 2018\$).
 The cost per hour was derived using historical and current cost per revenue hour data for existing services.
 The operating cost per hours figures are inflated annually using a 1.8% factor. - Implementing the new route alignments represents increased levels of service in improvements such as Route 14, Route 19/28, and Route 23 with no additional costs. - As ADA paratransit service is not required for express routes or MOD, it is assumed that any express, and MOD would not require complementary ADA paratransit services if implemented.